GlowsAreLosers/GlowsAreLosers/README.md

 Continue Beyond Me
 ------------------

-To be fully transparent with you, my health is in a terrible state now, to the point I suspect that I might be dead in the next 24 hours, which is why I had to rush uploading the repository long before it's finished.
-In case I do not show up again for the next week, then I'm most certainly dead.
+To be fully transparent with you, my health is in a terrible state now, which is why I had to rush uploading the repository long before it's finished.

 Several articles are either fully blank or are very minimally written.
 In case I do not appear again, please do not let this endeavor die.
 The repository needs